1. Germany is the eighth largest wine-producing country in the world

 Germany is the third largest Pinot Noir producer worldwide.

-5. Climate change has been positive for German wines
+5. Warmer temperatures have been positive for German wines

 Since Germany is located in the northern hemisphere, generally considered a cooler country and the best wines produced in the country are grown in the warmest years, climate change and warmer years don’t translate to wines with less flavour, but rather the opposite.